onflow/flow-nft/README.md

 ## Comparison to other Standards on Ethereum

-This covers much of the same ground that a spec like ERC-721 covers, but without most of the downsides.
+This covers much of the same ground that a spec like ERC-721 or ERC-1155 covers, but without most of the downsides.

 - Tokens cannot be sent to contracts that don't understand how to use them, because an account has to have a `Receiver` or `Collection` in its storage to receive tokens.
 - If the recipient is a contract that has a stored `Collection`, the tokens can just be deposited to that Collection without having to do a clunky `approve`, `transferFrom`